 Dispensing with standard written and oral spelling tests, students are instead given texts to proofread.

-Teachers also present “authentic” vocabulary relevant to the content of other subjects being taught, on the principle that placing “learning in context” is the ideal way to learn.
+Teachers also present authentic vocabulary relevant to the content of other subjects.
+Thus, the motto, learning in context became the ideal way to learn.

-Many of these vocabulary items are low-frequency however, and will be forgotten when no longer at the center of the child’s schoolwork, suggesting that the historic focus on high-frequency words may be more useful in the long term.
+Many of these vocabulary items are low-frequency.
+However, a study suggests that the historic focus on high-frequency words may be more useful in the long term.

 California has been among the world leaders of integrative literacy education, even going so far as to ban spelling books from the required textbook list in 1987.